AkramOM606/Library-Management-Java-Swing/README.md

 ## Contributions
 Contributions are welcome!
 If you find any issues or have suggestions, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License: [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT) (see LICENSE.md for details).